Bulk disable/remove inactive users in Jira Data Center

 Eventually, Users are no longer active in Jira and have to be disabled manually by Jira Admins to either release license slots or for company standards.

-The current process to disable users can be tedious and time-demanding since you have to manually set the users as inactive in the UI.
+The current process of disabling users can be tedious and time-consuming, as you have to manually set the users as inactive in the UI.

 Solution